harold-fv/Work-Day-Scheduler/README.md

 6. All of the informations are save into local storage and if I pressed the refesh url, the information is still showing on the screen.
 ![image](https://user-images.githubusercontent.com/120603153/227631899-e7442129-1110-4467-b9dd-7ba1784373d6.png)

+- Once you type in your topic in a workday scheduler and you save it, it will then store in a local storage.
+The next time you open the application work day scheduler, all the data are still shown on the screen.
+This application has the following features:

+1. The user can store his list of items to do in a work scheduler application.

+2. It has the ability to show which row is past, present or future.